parthian-sterlet/mcot-kernel/readme.md

 ## Motifs recognition

 MCOT with options one\_partner, many\_partners applies the recognition model of PWM for mapping motifs in peaks, otherwise for option anchor\_pro MCOT takes ready mapping of predicted hits from a file.
-For each model, MCOT uses five thresholds {T[1],...T[5]} according to the unified set of FPRs for a whole-genome dataset of promoters, {5.24E-5, 1.02E-04, 1.9E-4, 3.33E-4, 5E-4}.
+For each model, MCOT uses five thresholds {T[1],...T[5]} according to the unified set of ERRs for a whole-genome dataset of promoters, {5.24E-5, 1.02E-04, 1.9E-4, 3.33E-4, 5E-4}.
 The profile of the most stringent hits contains matrix scores T ≥ T[1], the next profile comprises PWM scores {T} in the range T[2] ≥ T > T[1], etc. Hence, MCOT computes five profiles of hits with certain level of conservation for each input motif.

 ## Composite elements search and annotation